 Accommodation prices and availability will obviously vary depending on the season.
 We went in September and it was still relatively busy, if you’re going in summer you can expect things to get booked out very early on so you’ll want to book accommodation as soon as you can.

-How to spend 10 days in Croatia:
+How to spend 10 days in Croatia

-This is the itinerary I have followed myself on my recent trip to Croatia.
+This 10-day itinerary is the one I have followed myself on my recent trip to Croatia.
 It is meant to be used as an indication of a route that will allow you to maximise your days and see all of the main highlights in one trip.
 I have also included travel times and costs of each transport mode and activity, to give you an idea of how much time and money the trip would take.
 Please adapt this to fit your personal travel interests and times, it’s intended as guidance, not a strict guide to follow at all cost!

 Day 1: Arrival in Dubrovnik